Measuring the success of branded content is not as hard you may think.

 I like to try boil it down to three things.

-Our approach at Nudge, is to help simplify your job, we help you identify the best content, then get more eyeballs on that content.
+Our approach at Nudge, is to help simplify your job, we help you identify the best content with content measurement, then get more eyeballs on that content through insights.
+It’s content measurement and analytics in a box.

 Best content is defined as content that persuades your audience to take the desired outcome, that turns the dial on your business.